JoneNash/Competition4SDP/readme.md

 ### what did not work

-upsampling, deeper autoencoders, wider autoencoders, KNNs, KNN on DAE features, nonlinear stacking, some feature engineering (yes, I tried this too), PCA, bagging, factor models (but others had success with it), xgboost (other did well with that) and much much more..
+>upsampling, deeper autoencoders, wider autoencoders, KNNs, KNN on DAE features, nonlinear stacking, some feature engineering (yes, I tried this too), PCA, bagging, factor models (but others had success with it), xgboost (other did well with that) and much much more.